meiskam/PlayerHeads/README.md

 ### 1.13 and 1.13.1-ready
 * You need one of the shiniest versions if you want all these new heads.
 ### New configuration options
-* Control whether vanilla heads drop for support mobs
+* Control whether vanilla heads drop for supported mobs
 * Control whether heads should be converted to/from vanilla mobheads.
 ### More consistent behavior
 * `canbehead` and `canbeheadmob` permissions now actually work when `pkonly`/`mobpkonly` are set, allowing better control over configuration.